kpilearner/lmr/README.md

 ### If you encounter such a failure case, please **try again with a different seed**!

-- Our base model—FLUX—does not inherently support a wide range of styles, so a large portion of our dataset involves style transfer.
+- Our base model, FLUX, does not inherently support a wide range of styles, so a large portion of our dataset involves style transfer.
 As a result, the model **may sometimes inexplicably change your artistic style**.

 - Our training dataset is **mostly targeted at realistic images**.
 For non-realistic images, such as **anime** or **blurry pictures**, the success rate of the editing **drop and could potentially affect the final image quality**.